 Ever wondered What is the difference between a motel and a hotel?

 To answer this questions in short: There is not really any difference in modern times, most hotels and motels offer the same services.
 Traditionally ‘motel’ actually originated from the phrase ‘motorist’s and therefor came the term Motel.
+This is not to confused with Hostel which is back packer accodation.

 Will this effect your holiday if you hired a Motel instead of Hotel or vica versa?